RoyMidence/lab04/README.md

 ```
 System.out.println("My cat has green eyes.");
 ```
+My cat has green eyes.

 ## Add a method called `prompt` to the `TicketMachine` class in the `lab04-ticket-machine`.
 This should have a `void` return type and take no parameters.
 The body of the method should print the following single line of output:
 ```
 Please insert the correct amount of money.
 ```